 What is System Integration?

-Types of System Integration Methods
+System Integration Methods

-Nailing down suitable integrated solutions isn’t exactly simple.
-But selecting the right parts to deploy and the precise location to deploy them depends on how well a company as well as its partners and vendors understand the necessary processes, security needs, resources, and business objectives.
+Nailing down suitable integrated solutions isn't exactly simple.
+But selecting the right parts to deploy and the precise location to deploy them depends on how well a company, as well as its partners and vendors, understand the necessary processes, security needs, resources, and business objectives.
 In turn, proper alignment with the business delivers better value from integrating scattered systems, applications, services, and software.

 What is vertical integration?
 The vertical integration definition under the construct of system integration is a process of connecting unrelated subsystems as one functional unit with each subsystem benefiting from another.
-This vertically integrated concept is also known as creating “silos,” wherein each layer or element works upward.
-The simplest and fastest method only comprises a handful of vendors, partners, and developers to begin with, but over time, then expands as the process evolves and attempts include newer functions to meet further business requirements.
+This vertically integrated concept is also known as creating "silos," wherein each layer or element works upward.
+The simplest and fastest method only comprises a handful of vendors, partners, and developers to begin with, but over time, then expands as the process evolves and attempts to include newer functions to meet further business requirements.

 Let's briefly consider a vertical integration example in radiology.
 A Radiology Information System (RIS) tracks results and orders as a Picture Archive and Communication System (PACS) preserves the image.
 This is where the term "silo" comes into play since the system is tightly integrated to serve a specific and narrowly defined radiology business function, holding the data in one place without coordinating with other siloes.